Alpha-Cluster Model, Charge Symmetry of Nuclear Force and Single Particle Bound State Potential in Symmetrical Nuclei: LPPR OBTAIND IN ALPHA-CLUSTER MODEL

-The $\alpha$-cluster model \cite{22,23,24,25,26,27} is based on the charge symmetry of nuclear force, so the Coulomb energy of the last proton in a symmetrical nucleus is to be equal to $\Delta E_{np}$ (6).
-According to representation of an $\alpha$-cluster liquid drop the nuclear matter is incompressible, so the Coulomb energy of a nucleus equals the energy of the $np$-pairs consisting the $\alpha$-clusters.
-Then for the nucleus with even $Z$, with the number of $\alpha$-clusters $N_\alpha=Z/2$, and for the nucleus with odd $Z_1=Z+1$, the number of $\alpha$-clusters $N_\alpha+0.5$, the empirical value of the Coulomb energy is supposed to be estimated as follows \cite{25}
+For the binding energy and the Coulomb energy of one $\alpha$-cluster the data for the nucleus $\rm^4He$ are taken, these are (absolute values are given)$\varepsilon_{\alpha}=\varepsilon_{\rm^4He}$ ($\varepsilon_{\rm^4He}=$28.296 MeV \cite{29}) and $\varepsilon^C_\alpha$=0.764.
+According to the representation of an $\alpha$-cluster liquid drop the nuclear matter is incompressible, so the Coulomb energy of a nucleus equals the energy of the $np$-pairs consisting the $\alpha$-clusters.
+Then for the nucleus with even $Z$, with the number of $\alpha$-clusters $N_\alpha=Z/2$, and for the nucleus with odd $Z_1=Z+1$, the number of $\alpha$-clusters $N_\alpha+0.5$, the empirical value of the Coulomb energy is supposed to be estimated as follows \cite{26}